Clarissa003/appDev-backend/README.md

 # appDev-backend

 ## Overview
-This repository contains the backend code for the appDev project which is a mental health focused android applicaation , focusing on habit tracking and social interaction features.
-The backend is implemented using Kotlin and Java, providing a robust API for managing user data, habits, moods, and more.
+This repository contains the code for the appDev project which is a mental health focused android applicaation , focusing on habit tracking and social interaction features.
+The backend is implemented using Kotlin, providing a robust API for managing user data, habits, moods, and more.

 ## Table of Contents
 - [Features](#features)